Alma Baldwin: Kidnapping (1997)

-Departure
+Cervical cancer and death (2001)

 In November 2000 it was announced that Barrie had decided to leave the programme.
 She stated, "I thought it was about time I bowed out in the hope that there's one more show in me.
 I want to endlessly thank Granada and Coronation Street.
 I've had a very happy time and I feel blessed and proud to have been in the show.
 But everything has its time.
 I feel it's time to hand over to the youngsters in the show, who I think are so brilliant [...]
 I thought it was about time I bowed out.
 This is something I've been thinking about for ages but couldn't face up to the emotion of leaving or tear myself away."
 Executive producer Jane Macnaught commented, "We are sorry to see Amanda go and wish her well for the future.
 She has been a much-loved character and we truly appreciate her loyalty and commitment to the show.
 I respect her decision and appreciate that she feels she has to move on.
 We will now work on an exciting exit for the character."